 Gay and Lesbian Adoption Laws and Options

-The Rights and Duties of "Legal Parents"
+The Rights and Duties of Legal Parents

 When a heterosexual married couple has a child, both parents are automatically presumed to be the child's legal parents.
+The birth mother is an obvious legal parent because she gave birth to the child.
+The husband is the presumptive father.
 Even if the couple divorces, both parents still are the legal parents of the child under this parental presumption.

 Second Parents' Rights After a Separation

-When heterosexual couples split up, a court will issue a child custody order if the two parents cannot come to an agreement.
-When a same-sex couple splits up, however, the second parent's rights can be less certain.
+When heterosexual couples split, a court will issue a child custody order if the two parents cannot come to an agreement.
+This is not true for gay couples.
+When a same-sex couple splits up, the second parent's rights can be less certain.

-In the worst case scenario, a court would treat a second parent as a complete stranger to the relationship between the child and the first parent, giving the first parent the absolute right to dictate all future interactions between the child and the second parent.
+In the worst-case scenario, a court would treat a second parent as a complete stranger to the relationship between the child and the first parent.
+The first parent gained the absolute right to dictate all future interactions between the child and the second parent.

 Courts now must allow a second parent court-ordered visitation time, as is the case with heterosexual parents.